-The less waste we create, the more clean the grounds will be and that means – the more more space we have to dance!
+The less waste we create, the more clean the grounds will be, and that means more space to dance!

 3) Cigarette butts and other micro-trash are litter.
 They don’t just go away.
 There are trash cans and even butt cans around the property so PLEASE don’t put them on the ground.
 If you need to, carry an old Altoids tin and stash your micro-trash for later disposal, it works great!
 Those same real, live people mentioned above spend those same days after the festival picking up that micro-trash (every bottle cap, feather from a boa, candy wrapper, plastic sequin, and cigarette butt).
 Yuck.

 Thank you for taking the time to read this short list of tips.
 Anyone who has ever been to Horning’s knows what a special place it is.
-Please forward this message to your Strummit-going friends.
+Please spread this message to your Strummit-going friends!